presidentbeef/brakeman/README.md

 For even more continuous testing, try the [Guard plugin](https://github.com/guard/guard-brakeman).

-There are a couple [Github Actions](https://github.com/marketplace?type=actions&query=brakeman) available.
+There are a couple [GitHub Actions](https://github.com/marketplace?type=actions&query=brakeman) available.

 # Building